-FST 154 INCIDENT CONSIDERATIONS, MODULE 1C, HAZ-MAT TECHNICIAN
+FST 154 INCIDENT CONSIDERATIONS, MODULE 1C, HAZ-MAT TECHNICIAN Course length: 40 hours lecture 2 units CSU

 Provides the student with the fundamentals of safety as applied to a hazardous materials emergency incident.
 This class covers federal and state laws dealing with hazardous materials.
 The students will learn resources which may be used in gathering information for determining levels of personal protection.
 They will learn to use monitoring equipment.
 This course may be offered as Pass/No Pass.